ch-martinez/ch-martinez/README.md

 # 💫 About Me:
 - 👋 Hi, I’m @ch-martinez
-- - 💞️ I’m from Córdoba, Argentina
+- 💞️ I’m from Rio Cuarto, Córdoba, Argentina
 - 🌱 Student in "Codo a Codo 4.0 - Fullstack NodeJs"

 ## 🌐 Socials: